CMSgov/qpp-file-upload-api-client/README.md

 **Staging**

+***Purpose of this step is to create a beta npm package for testing***

 1. Create a new release branch from the develop branch.
+2. Draft release will be created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases).

 ```
 git checkout develop
 git checkout -b release/x.x.x-beta
 ```

-2. Update the `package.json` and `package-lock.json` with the latest release version.
+3. Update the `package.json` and `package-lock.json` with the latest release version.
+Should match the release version.
-3. Draft release will be created as part of the GitHub Actions here -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases)
 4. When you're ready to publish the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases).
-Open up the draft release, modify description (optional) and select **publish release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).
+Open up the draft release (this is a ***manual*** step), modify description (optional) and select **publish release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).

 **Production**

-1. Create a new release branch from the develop branch.
+1. Once testing is complete and we are ready to publish final release, create a new release branch from the develop branch.
+2. Draft release will be created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases).

 ```
 git checkout develop
 git checkout -b release/x.x.x
 ```

-2. Update the `package.json` and `package-lock.json` with the latest release version.
+3. Update the `package.json` and `package-lock.json` with the latest release version.
+Should match the release version.
-3. Open PRs into develop and master from the release branch.
+4. Open PRs into both ***develop*** and ***master*** from the release branch.
-4. Delete the release branch once the PRs have been merged.
+5. Merge both ***develop*** and ***master*** PR's and ***delete the release branch***.
-5. When you're ready to push the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases) .
-Open up the draft release, modify description (optional) and select **This is a pre-release** then **update release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).
+6. When you're ready to push the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases) .
+Open up the draft release (this is a ***manual*** step), modify description (optional) and **clear** the checkbox **This is a pre-release** then **update release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).

 ### Release Troubleshooting